-- In Magi: The Labyrinth of Magic, the monstrous giant ape Garda is able to land her attacks on Alibaba after the latter's sword got stuck in her pectorals.
+- In Magi: Labyrinth of Magic, the monstrous giant ape Garda is able to land her attacks on Alibaba after the latter's sword got stuck in her pectorals.

 - X-Men villain The Blob is a giant fat guy who literally absorbs punches into his massive belly, leaving his attackers stuck in him (in some incarnations).

-- Garfield once tried to stomp a spider but landed so forcefully that he broke the floorboards and ended up embedded up to his chin in the floor.
+- Garfield: The titular cat once tried to stomp a spider but landed so forcefully that he broke the floorboards and ended up embedded up to his chin in the floor.
 And to add insult to injury, he missed.

 Garfield: I hate spiders!
 [CRACK] I hate hating spiders.